NoOrientationProgramming/ProcessingCommon/README.md

 Use the [Processing()](https://github.com/NoOrientationProgramming/ProcessingCore)
 class to create innovative processes, achieve great results, and share your work :sunglasses:

-## Specific process created by the community
+## Specific processes created by the community

 Feel free to submit a PR to add a line to the list below.
 Each entry should include the name of your library as a link to its repository, along with a brief description.